mindspore-ai/models/research/recommend/FinalMLP/README.md

 ## [Training &amp; Evaluation Process](#contents)

 We unify the training process and evaluation process into one execution file, and evaluate the performance of the best learned model after the training is completed, which is also the mode usually used by most developers.
-Next we will give an illustration by running finalMLP model to demonstrate the flow of training, evaluation and inference.
+Next we will give an illustration by running FinalMLP model to demonstrate the flow of training, evaluation and inference.

 - Execute running file on command line